The-Policy-Posse/Social_Media_Final/README.md

 **Description:**
 Encompasses topics related to financial stability, economic growth, labor policies, and trade practices that impact citizens’ day-to-day lives and the overall economy.

-**Includes:**
-- Taxation and fiscal policy
-- Economic growth and development initiatives
-- Commerce and trade regulations
-- Employment and labor policies
-- Financial markets and regulations
-- Inflation and interest rate policies

 **Example:**
 *"If our property taxes go up again this year, I’m moving to the moon.
 I mean it this time, Elon is really making progress on the moon."*